 Home / Use Cases / Tenant Cleanup

-How do we clean up a historically grown Microsoft 365 tenant?
+How do we clean up a Microsoft 365 tenant that has grown organically over the years?

-Your Microsoft 365 tenant has grown along over three, four, five years — and nobody at the company can honestly say anymore who needs which license, which SharePoint site is still alive and why there are 14 distribution lists with similar names.
-This page describes what a structured cleanup looks like, without operations standing still or people getting locked out by accident.
+Your Microsoft 365 tenant has grown organically over three, four, five years — and nobody in the company can honestly say anymore who needs which license, which SharePoint sites are still in use, or why there are 14 distribution lists with near-identical names.
+This page describes what a structured cleanup looks like — without bringing operations to a halt or locking people out by accident.

-We go through your tenant with read access and pull the hard data: which licenses are assigned, which are actually used (sign-in logs, app usage), who is admin, how many SharePoint sites exist, which of them have seen activity in the last 90 days, what is the MFA status, which Conditional Access policies are enforced.
-The result is a compact document — what’s good, what’s off, what’s urgent, what can wait.
-Readable for management as well.
+We go through your tenant with read-only access and pull the hard data: which licenses are assigned, which are actually used (sign-in logs, app usage), who has admin rights, how many SharePoint sites exist, which of them have seen activity in the last 90 days, what the MFA status is, and which Conditional Access policies are actually enforced.
+The result is a compact document — what’s in good shape, what’s off, what’s urgent, what can wait.
+Written so management can read it too.

 Stack: Microsoft Graph, Entra ID sign-in logs, SharePoint Admin Center, Microsoft 365 Admin Center, Defender for Cloud Apps (where available).

-Together with you we clarify the target state: which license profiles fit which roles at your company?
-Who really needs E5, who is fine with Business Premium?
-What should the SharePoint structure look like if it were thought through afresh?
-Who is allowed to be admin in future, and under what conditions?
-This won’t be a mountain of PowerPoint — it will be a short architecture sketch you understand and can agree to.
+Together with you, we define what good looks like: which license profiles fit which roles in your organization?
+Who genuinely needs E5, and who is fine with Business Premium?
+What would the SharePoint structure look like if it were designed from scratch?
+Who gets to be an admin going forward, and under what conditions?
+This won’t be a mountain of PowerPoint — it will be a short architecture sketch you can understand and sign off on.

-Stack: Confluence/Notion/SharePoint for the documentation, depending on where your documentation home is.
+Stack: Confluence/Notion/SharePoint for the documentation, depending on where your documentation lives.

-We don’t implement everything at once.
-The order is deliberate: first admin roles and MFA — that’s the biggest security risk and at the same time the one that disturbs end users the least.
-Then license reallocation in small groups, always with prior testing.
-Then SharePoint cleanup with clear announcement to site owners about what will happen: archived, deleted, restructured.
-Each wave has a rollback path in case something snags.
+We don’t change everything at once.
+The order is deliberate: admin roles and MFA first — the biggest security risk and, at the same time, the change end users notice least.
+Then license reallocation in small groups, always tested beforehand.
+Then the SharePoint cleanup, with clear advance notice to site owners about what happens to each site: archived, deleted or restructured.
+Every wave has a rollback path in case something goes wrong.

-Stack: PIM (Privileged Identity Management), Entra ID Access Reviews, SharePoint Admin Center, Defender for Office, Intune (when devices are affected).
+Stack: PIM (Privileged Identity Management), Entra ID Access Reviews, SharePoint Admin Center, Microsoft Defender for Office 365, Intune (where devices are affected).

-Step 4 — Handover and quarterly rhythm (week 8+)
+Step 4 — Handover and a quarterly rhythm (week 8+)

-At the end there is documentation with which someone else could understand your configuration — built that way on purpose.
-Plus a quarterly rhythm for license check, admin review and SharePoint activity report, so that the next “grown over the years” doesn’t even start to form.
+At the end, you get documentation that would let someone else understand your configuration — deliberately built that way.
+Plus a quarterly rhythm of license checks, admin reviews and SharePoint activity reports, so the next “it just grew over the years” never gets a chance to form.

 What realistically changes afterwards